 All nominations received ahead of the deadline are considered by the Committee during the spring term.
 Nominations received at other times are held over until the spring term following their receipt.

-The deadline for nominations is midday on Friday 20 December 2019.
+The deadline for nominations is 5pm on Friday 20 January 2023.

 All nominations should be submitted using the nomination form.
 The form may only be completed once, amendments and additions are not possible once a submission has been made.

 Limited research is conducted into each nominee’s background ahead of consideration by the Committee.
 Please include any relevant background information about the nominee that may support the nomination.